file-encryption

 Description

-modifies a binary file in-place by applying a bitwise XOR
+file-encryption modifies a binary file in-place by applying a bitwise XOR

 operation using a user-provided numeric key.
 It efficiently processes large

-files in memory page-sized blocks using mmap
+files in memory page-sized blocks using mmap, avoiding explicit read/write

 loops.